 PREPARATION OF THE MIND AND SPIRIT

 Once the ceremony begins, as in surgery, surrender to the experience and allow yourself to be healed.
 Let the past die and together with it, the false identity with which you have lived.
 Mother Ayahuasca is also known as the “Vine of the Dead” – open yourself to the transformation taking place in your life.
 Is it possible to prepare to die?
-How would you like your death to be?
 It may be useful to prepare your own ritual – connect with some object that represents what you want to release in your life, perhaps a text or a drawing; thank it for everything it has taught you and say goodbye; then you can burn it or give it away.
 Be aware that it will not return, but a certain part of you is only possible thanks to what you have lived with it.